florian-h05/openhab-conf/UI/widgets/README.md

 This widget depends on the [`doorbellEvent` widget](./florianh-widgetset/doorbellEvent.yaml), so add this one as well!

 Create a new layout page, add a block, then add a row, next add a column.
-Open the column options and set it's width to 100%.
+Open the column options and set its width to 100%.
 Finally, choose `doorbellPageWidget` from the personal widgets.

 Configuration of the widget itself is self-explaining.

 ## [`label`](./florianh-widgetset/label.yaml)

-Display any Item‘s state or just a simple text.
+Display any Item's state or just a simple text.
-For numeric Items, you can display a trendline and open an analyzer.
+For numeric Items, you can display a trend line and open an analyzer.
 If any action is enabled, the analyzer will open on a left-side click and the action on a right-side click.

 ![](./doc/label/dark.jpeg)